SirRuBick/nvim/README.md

 - new terminal should activate vitual environment if source is
 - there are quite some duplicate features over trouble, telescope and lspsaga
 - keymaps for splits more: c-w _ and c-w | to maximaz split, and shorcuts to move splits around
-- highlight which split you are in, either cursor blink or dim background
 - can have a keybindings to switch toggle scheme style, like one dark
 - autocmd for automatically comment file with header?